Coffee cupping – The ultimate guide – Updated October 2020 //

 - starting the timer while pouring filter water between 91-94° degrees all the way until the top of the glass;

 - after 4 minutes we need to break the crust: it’s recommended to break the crust three times and make sure to put the nose close to the grounds because a lot of the aromas are released when doing that (that’s why it’s easier to find the aromas); it’s important to do the same routine for each coffee to ensure consistency;

 - after evaluating it’s time to skim the foam by taking two cupping spoon: we are doing that cause the foam tastes quite bitter and there are a lot of particles in it;

 - allowing the coffee to cool down: after 12-15 minutes since we poured the water we can taste the coffee; we can take a small amount of coffee from the surface and slurp it to get our mouth oxygenated.
-In the first round we slurp just to have a first impression cause the coffee is still quite hot so we can’t really evaluate everything about the coffee; the second round (after around 20 minutes) is made to evaluate in detail: the flavours now are as clearer to find out as the defects.
-Bear in mind that a bad coffee taste worse as we let it cooling down and a good coffee can still taste good.
+In the first round, we slurp just to have a first impression cause the coffee is still quite hot so we can’t really evaluate everything about the coffee; the second round (after around 20 minutes) is made to evaluate in detail: the flavours now are as clearer to find out as the defects.
+Bear in mind that a bad coffee tastes worse as we let it cool down and good coffee can still taste good.

 - It’s better to cup in the morning when our senses are more alert;

 - do not lunch before cupping or you need a palate cleanser like an apple or a pear;